isc-projects/kea/doc/sphinx/arm/hooks.rst

 The order may be important; consult the documentation of the libraries for specifics.

+When a Kea process unloads a library, it expects the ``dlclose`` function removes all library symbols and removes the library code from address space on the last reference.
+This behavior is not required by the POSIX standard and at least the musl library used by default by Alpine Linux implements the ``dlclose`` function has a no operation.
+On such systems a library is loaded for ever in a process, for instance it is not possible to replace a library binary by another version using configuration change or reload: the process must be stopped and relaunched.

 The next section describes how to configure hooks libraries.
 Users who are interested in writing their own hooks library can find information in the `Hooks Developer's Guide section of the Kea Developer's